DCCA online

 You have the right to rectification of inaccurate personal data concerning you without undue delay and you have the right to have incomplete personal data completed.

-However, the right to rectification is restricted when we receive personal data in connection with the preparation of general analyses whereby the processing is exclusively for statistical or scientific use, cf. section 22, subsection 5 of the Danish Data Protection Act.
+However, there are limitations on the right to rectification when we receive personal data in connection with the preparation of general analyses, whereby the processing is exclusively for statistical or scientific use, cf. Section 22(5) of the Danish Data Protection Act.

 In certain circumstances, you have the right to have our processing of your personal data restricted, e.g. while it is being investigated whether your data is correct or if the data is necessary to establish a legal claim.

 The Ministry of Industry, Business and Financial Affairs has appointed a Data Protection Officer who is also the Data Protection Officer for the Danish Competition and Consumer Authority.
-The Data Protection Officer’s task is, among other things, to inform and advise us about our obligations in the General Data Protection Regulation and Danish Data Protection Act.
-At the same time, the Data Protection Officer monitors the Danish Competition and Consumer Authority’s compliance with the GDPR and ensures that the Authority complies with the rules.
+The Data Protection Officer’s task is, among other things, to inform and advise us about our obligations in the General Data Protection Regulation (GDPR) and Danish Data Protection Act.
+At the same time, the Data Protection Officer monitors and ensures the Danish Competition and Consumer Authority’s compliance with the GDPR.

 The Data Protection Officer can provide further information about the rules for data protection and guide you about your rights in relation to the processing of your personal data by the Danish Competition and Consumer Authority.